 An endoscopy can be carried out at one of four locations throughout the Northern Trust.
 They are:

-- Endoscopy unit at Whiteabbey Hospital
+- Endoscopy Unit at Whiteabbey Hospital

 - Endoscopy Unit at Mid Ulster Hospital

-- Day Procedure Unit at Antrim Area Hospital
+- Endoscopy Unit at Antrim Area Hospital

 - Day Procedure Unit at Causeway Hospital